 If you suspect your dog is suffering from shock, contact your vet immediately.
 In the meantime, you can help your dog in the following ways;

-- If possible, get your dog to lie down on their right side
+- If possible, get your dog to lie down on its right side

 - Wrap your dog in a blanket or towel to keep them warm but don’t apply any artificial heat